 Why do people choose the dogs they do and how does that influence the health and welfare of dogs?

-How can what we know – and don’t know – about these complexities inform our efforts to educate people and safeguard the well-being of our canine companions?
+What do we know – and don’t know – about these complexities inform our efforts to educate people and safeguard the well-being of our canine companions?

 A new open access article is an excellent, comprehensive review of published evidence about factors influence dog acquisition: